imjoseangel/sandbox/doc/automation.md

 ### The fourth stage - Realizing there is a long way to run

 With Continuous Integration, the process changes dramatically.
-The teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef* among others.
-Using a tool like *Terraform* doesn't mean that the team will improve its process.
+The Teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef* among others.
+Using a tool like *Terraform* doesn't mean that the Team will improve its process.
 Compared with Bash, the *Terraform* code is just another script launched from the local machine.

 **Speed** is becoming an important asset, and the referred external tools help to achieve it.
 Most of these tools are prepared to run different jobs in parallel.

 **Security** is key and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.

-**Refactoring** is a new word and it becomes part of the process.
-The team knows that is time to review and learn.
+**Refactoring** is a new word, and becomes part of the process.
+The Team realizes it is time to review the existing implementation and learn from previous mistakes.

-*GIT* is now the standard and the Pull Request Process is improving.
-The team starts to implement other testing and quality gates before the approvals.
+*GIT* is now the standard, and Pull Request Process is improving.
+The Team starts to implement other testing and quality gates before the approvals.

 ```mermaid
 sequenceDiagram